Neuroscience 3861 and 3862 Undergraduate Research Guidelines

 Course Structure and Requirements

-NSC 3861: At the end of the semester, students will write a maximum two-page abstract describing their research accomplishments for the semester and their plans for future research (e.g., in NSC 3862) as well as a specific section regarding the neuroscience component.
+At the end of the semester, students will write a maximum two-page abstract describing their research accomplishments for the semester and their plans for future research (e.g., in NSC 3862) as well as a specific section regarding the neuroscience component.
 This abstract will be graded by their faculty mentor, and will be part of the student’s final grade.
+The references do not have to fit into the page limit.

-NSC 3862: All students are required to write a final paper that summarizes the research that was carried out during the NSC 3861 and NSC 3862 research experience.
+All students are required to write a final paper that summarizes the research that was carried out during the NSC 3861 and NSC 3862 research experience.
 The paper should be modeled after a typical scientific journal article and include an Introduction/Background, Methods, Results, and Discussion sections.
 The document should be 10-15 double spaced pages with 1-inch margins, and 12pt Times or equivalently clear font.
 Figures and tables should be embedded within the document and all figures must be accompanied by figure legends.
 A list of cited references should be included at the end of the paper.
+The references do not have to fit into the page limit.

 The expectation is that the student will have read previous papers on the topic of their research and understand the reasoning that led to their research effort.
 They should also express an understanding of the hypotheses and methods on which their lab efforts were based.
 In all, students should be able to demonstrate (a) an understanding of fundamental principles and concepts of neuroscience, (b) an ability to think critically, (c) an ability to organize and communicate conceptual and factual information, and (d) a depth of knowledge in the area of the research project.
 The introduction to the paper should include a discussion of the neuroscience background and significance of the work.
 If the results warrant statistical treatment, the analytic methods should be included or referenced – wherever appropriate, it is expected to provide the statistical test (such as T-value, F-value, R-value); if a statistical test cannot be provided, include a section explaining what the appropriate test would be and why it was not performed (for instance, the sample size was too small).
 The discussion should be focused narrowly on the results and their interpretation.
 Please contact the Program Office if you have questions about the organization and style of the paper.
 Note: Before submitting any paper to an “undergraduate research journal” it is absolutely critical that you get permission from your research adviser even if the journal does not require it.

 Abstracts (3861) and papers (3862) are due on the last day of class.
 There will be a deduction of 1 letter grade on papers received after the deadline.
 Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The abstract/paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.
-Approximately 75% of your grade will depend on your performance in the laboratory.
+In NSC 3861, one third of your grade will be determined by your participation in the discussion section; two thirds will be dependent on your performance in the laboratory and abstract.
+In NSC 3862, approximately 75% of your grade will depend on your performance in the laboratory and 25% on your final paper.
 Please download and read over the Guidelines given to faculty for evaluating your performance – it should help you understand what is expected and the basis for grading.